 Every new mom needs to know some important facts about breastfeeding and August being celebrated as the National Breastfeeding awareness month, lets not miss a chance to learn.

-Although we Indians give a lot of importance to breastfeeding there are still facts about breastfeeding that many new moms are still not aware of.
+Although in Indian we give a lot of importance to breastfeeding there are still facts about breastfeeding that many new moms are still not aware of.

 So what makes breastfeeding all that important? why is breastfeeding the first step to mindful parenting?

 Immediately after childbirth mother begins secreting thick yellowish milk which is called colostrum.

 Colostrum in fact can be called the elixir of life.
 It has many antibodies, nutrients and immune factors that gives strength for the entire life of your child’s life.

 Colostrum, the yellowish milk produced in initial 3 days after delivery is very rich in nutrients.
 Feeding the baby in the first three days makes baby healthier and gives good resistance power.

 Every new mom has so many questions and doubts about breastfeeding that this very anxiety leads to less milk secretion.
 Take it easy, learn some facts about breastfeeding you never knew about here.

 Of late moms around the world are a lot worried about whether they are giving enough breastfeed, whether they should start extra food as soon as the child seems to be taking more milk and so on.
 In fact there are moms who are stressed out that they are not feeding enough for their child’s requirement.

 Remember: what your child needs is exactly what you have- don’t worry – feed frequently, feed happily.